followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/endDayHour.md

 ===========================================================================

 <!--shortDescription-->
-Specifies an end hour in the scheduler view's time interval.
+Specifies the last hour in the time scale.
+Cannot be greater than 24.
 <!--/shortDescription-->

 <!--fullDescription-->